w3f/polkadot-wiki/docs/build-parachains-rococo.md

 *Update: 15.
 Jan.
 2021*

 - If you are considered to be included, the Rococo team will get in touch with you through the Element handle provided in the sign-up form, a rough estimate of going forward will be (in no certain order):
-  - first batch: Kilt, Interlay (week of 18.
+  - second batch: Kilt, Interlay (week of 18.
 January 2021)
-  - second batch: Darwinia, Phala, Crust, HydraDX
+  - third batch: Darwinia, Phala, Crust, HydraDX
-  - third batch: Bifrost, Starks Network, Clover, Zenlink
+  - fourth batch: Bifrost, Starks Network, Clover, Zenlink
-  - fourth batch: ChainX, Robonomics, Patract Hub, MathWallet
+  - fith batch: ChainX, Robonomics, Patract Hub, MathWallet
-  - fith batch: we will communicate timely
+  - sixth batch: we will communicate timely
 - You will have 2 days to get everything up and running after the Rococo team lets you know
 - Make sure you build, run, and test a local setup based on the `rococo-v1` branch for a while (you will be asked for proof)
 - The Rococo team will help you get your chain deployed